 A bull bar can make a truck look pretty sweet.
 They make them custom for most vechicles otherwise there are some that fit a lot of vechicles.
 The bull bar gets mounted to the frame of the vechicle so that it is mount very strong to frame.
 Bull bars protect the front end of your truck so if you were to hit a deer or bull it wont dammage your front end.
 You can mount your fog lights, pa speaker, or winch to the bull bar.
 I found my bull bar off a truck the same year as mine.
 The bull bar was hard to take off old truck because the nuts were rusted.

 To mount the bull bar I measured were I wanted it.

 Then i drilled holes in the frame of the truck where i wanted it mounted.

 The welds on the bottom of mine broke off so I added brackets held on by nuts and bolts.

 Also the top hole mounts I bolted down with locking nuts making sure there very tight and mounted

-After market fog lights or off road lights make a truck look pretty cool.
+After market fog lights make a truck look pretty cool.
+These are different from off road lights these are lower on your vehicle and come at angle to give you better vision when it is foggy outside.
 Fog lights are pretty easy to install but there is wireing needed.
 Also you will need to mount the fog lights.
 I drilled into the metal grill of my truck.
 This will leave holes if you ever take them out.
 Drilling threw the frame is not to hard.
 Make sure you measure and mark where you want the lights mounted.
 Make sure you tighten the bolts very well so they dont come loose.